sagemath/trac_to_gh/Issue 1991.md

 # Issue 1991: PSage -- (parallel sage): every time you create a new psage object, the first view shows it as not finished, but it is!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1991

 Original creator: was